 Friday afternoon and have time for dinner AND a cruise of the

 lake, as it stays light out as late as 10:43pm!* Better

-yet, when going back to Chicago, you get an extra hour back.
+yet, when leaving your Michigan lake house to go back to Chicago, you'll get an extra hour back.

 * Nautical twilight on June 22nd each year.